edvin/surround.el/README.md

 * `C-c C-s u` (`surround-unwrap`) will unwrap/remove the brackets at the end of the currently selected region.
 Typically you'd select the region with `surround-expand-region` first, then either unwrap or replace the `bracket-char` pair.

 * `C-c C-s l` (`surround-select-line`) is a convenience function to select the whole line.
-It does the same as `C-a C-SPC C-e`, just nicer on the hands.
+It does the same as `C-a C-SPC C-e`, but additionally allow you to press `d` to duplicate the line by way of the transient menu that appears after selecting the line.
+Keep hitting d to add more copies of the same line.